callawaycloud/llm-apex-agents/README.md

 2. Assign yourself to the `Apex Agent` permission set. `sfdx force:user:permset:assign -n Apex_Agents`

-3. Open `Setup -> Named Credential -> External Credential` and find `OpenAI`
-- Add `Permission Set Mapping` with name of `API_KEY` and your OpenAI API key as the value
+3. Open `Setup -> Named Credential -> External Credential -> OpenAI`.
+Edit the "Permission Set Mapping" to add a "Authentication Parameters" with name of `API_KEY` and your OpenAI API Key as the value

-4. (Optional) Open `Setup -> Custom Settings -> Apex Agent Settings	` and add your [SERP API key](https://serpapi.com/dashboard) & [ExtactorAPI key](https://extractorapi.com/).
+4. (Optional) Open `Setup -> Custom Settings -> Apex Agent Settings	-> manage` and add your [SERP API key](https://serpapi.com/dashboard) & [ExtactorAPI key](https://extractorapi.com/).
 This is required to enable the internet search capabilities.
 Both have free tiers.

-5. Navigate to the "Apex Agents" app and run a task, or start the agent using example code below
+5. Navigate to the "Apex Agents" app (from app launcher) and run a task.
+Or start the agent using example code below.

-For best results, it's recommended that you use `OpenAIChatModel` with `gpt-4` & `ReActZeroShotChatPromptManager` and only include the minimum number of tools you need.

 ### :exclamation: WARNING: THIS IS EXPERIMENTAL!